margaretblue/derbytracker/README.md

 ### The Derby Tracker should:

-* Prompt the user to make one of the 3 choices in the file
-* Output the end result of picking a specific choice
-* Prompt the user to restart the game after the destination is reached
+* Prompt the user to
-* Output the story to a text file